 - iv.
-The Policy Framework means the policies, plans or strategies to be approved or debated by the Full Council as set out below: - a) Annual Budget and Pay Policy - b) Those required by the Local Authorities (Functions and Responsibilities) (England) 2000 to be adopted by the Council.: - o Community Safety Strategy. - o Statement of Licensing Policy under the Licensing Act 2003 - Statement of Licensing Principles under the Gambling Act 2005. - o Plans and strategies which together comprise the Development Plan - o Youth Justice Plan. - c) Other plans and strategies adopted by the City Council: - o Birmingham City Council Plan - d) Housing Land Transfer: the approval or adoption of applications (whether in draft form or not) to the Secretary of State to dispose of land used for residential purposes where approval is required under sections 32 or 43 of the Housing Act 1985. - e) Additional plans and strategies may be approved or adopted as part of the Policy Framework from time to time.
-These should include those plans or strategies that: - Are significant in terms of the effect on communities living or working across all wards; - Commit the Council to significant expenditure over and above that already in the budget or over a long period of time;
+The Policy Framework means the policies, plans or strategies to be approved or debated by the Full Council as set out below: - a) Annual Budget and Pay Policy - b) Those required by the Local Authorities (Functions and Responsibilities) (England) 2000 to be adopted by the Council 31: - o Community Safety Strategy.
+32 - o Statement of Licensing Policy under the Licensing Act 2003 - o Statement of Licensing Principles under the Gambling Act 2005.33 - o Plans and strategies which together comprise the Development Plan - Youth Justice Plan.34 - c) Other plans and strategies adopted by the City Council: - o Birmingham City Council Plan - d) Housing Land Transfer: the approval or adoption of applications (whether in draft form or not) to the Secretary of State to dispose of land used for residential purposes where approval is required under sections 32 or 43 of the Housing Act 1985. - e) Additional plans and strategies may be approved or adopted as part of the Policy Framework from time to time.
+These should include those plans or strategies that: - Are significant in terms of the effect on communities living or working across all wards;

-&lt;sup>35 Some elements of the 2000 Regulations have been repealed by subsequent legislation.
+31 Some elements of the 2000 Regulations have been repealed by subsequent legislation.

-&lt;sup>36 This fulfils the requirement to produce a Crime and Disorder Reduction Strategy
+32 This fulfils the requirement to produce a Crime and Disorder Reduction Strategy

-&lt;sup>37 This is the policy statement under the Gambling Act 2005
+$^{^{\}rm 33}$ This is the policy statement under the Gambling Act 2005

-&lt;sup>38 Section 40 Crime and Disorder Act 1998
+34 Section 40 Crime and Disorder Act 1998

-- Are significant in terms of its effect on the council's priorities; - Have regional or national significance. - v.
+- Commit the Council to significant expenditure over and above that already in the budget or over a long period of time; - o Are significant in terms of its effect on the council's priorities; - o Have regional or national significance. - v.
 A forward plan of policies, plans or strategies to be considered by Full Council will be published at each Council Business Management Committee meeting.